EbiEga/ega-metadata-schema/docs/json_browser/markdowns/ega.md

 ## array_assay_attributes

 Custom attributes of an ArrayAssay: reusable attributes to encode tag-value pairs (e.g. Tag being 'Targeted loci' and its Value '5:63256183-63258334') with optional units (e.g. 'base pairs').
-Its properties are inherited from the common-definitions.json schema. #!
-Using an empty item list but defining the custom attributes as possible additionalItems we create the correct constraint: anything but a custom attribute is rejected, but EGA can add as many as required.
+Its properties are inherited from the common-definitions.json schema.

 `array_assay_attributes`